Learn What is User Acceptance Testing (UAT), Along with its Definition, Types, Steps, and Examples:

 Depending on the case on hand, we decide which approach is best.

-UAT Test planning
+UAT Test Planning

 The most common approach followed in most of the projects is to plan for both system and UAT testing phases together.
-For more information on UAT test plan and a sample, check out the attached test plan document’s UAT sections.
+For more information on the UAT test plan along with a sample, please check out the attached test plan document’s UAT sections.

 User Acceptance Test Plan